lockss/lockss-rtd-manual/docs/upgrading/index.rst

 *  **Before you begin upgrading from 2.0-alpha3**, we strongly recommend you first bring your operating system up to date by applying security updates and upgrading installed packages.

+*  Please note that the upgrade process includes re-running the LOCKSS configuration tool, which **will require you to re-enter the PostgreSQL database password**.

 .. contents:: Chapter Overview
    :local:
    :depth: 1